Allen-Synthesis/Kompari/README.md

 #### Compressor
 Another more complex case would be to run an audio source through an envelope follower, then into input A. Use input B to set a maximum voltage (volume), and when the volume of the audio (envelope follower voltage) goes above this voltage, the Kompari output should trigger an envelope generator which has a negative effect on the volume of a VCA on the original audio.
 You now have a slightly roundabout, but fully fledged compressor!
 The envelope generator's attack and decay controls are the response of the compressor, the VCA's unaltered input voltage (before subtracting the envelope) is the makeup gain, and the Kompari's input B is the threshold.

-As you can see, it's easy to get carried away with using a comparator module such as the Kompari, and the patches you make are only limited by your imagination!
+As you can see, it's easy to get carried away with using a comparator module such as the Kompari, and the patches you can make are only limited by your imagination!